 - Drawers… sigh.
 They’re TOUGH, ya’ll.
 It’s a problem.
 We don’t have an easy drawer fix but here are a couple ideas:

-1) You could throw some kind of pole/stick through drawer handles (a tension rod, yardstick, a literal stick, etc.), like so.
-You can also use a long utensil, like a serving spoon or spatula, to keep drawers closed (two at a time).
+- You can also use a long utensil, like a serving spoon or spatula, to keep drawers closed (two at a time).

-Or, 2) for single drawers you won’t need access to often, you could use a sh*tload of painter’s tape to stick them closed.
+- for single drawers you won’t need access to often, you could use a sh*tload of painter’s tape to stick them closed.

 See also: The full Outlet Covers review